Data controller: Sarah-Jane Manarin

 - details of your bank account

 The Company collects this information in a variety of ways.
 For example, data is collected through the application and recruitment process and during work-related activities throughout the period of working for us.
+It is also collected from transactions via our website, email correspondents and telephone conversations.
+Our order system collects personal data in order to process experience day voucher packs and to inform customers of when their experience day will be.

 [In some cases, the Company collects personal data about you from third parties, such as references supplied by former employers [, information from employment background check providers, information from credit reference agencies and information from criminal records checks permitted by law]].